RETURN to Periodic Table

 Oxygen has four electrons in its p-orbital.
 This is not a sphere-shaped harmonic, and so four p-electrons cannot achieve a stable electron symmetry around a spherical core.
 Oxygen therefore cannot simply add its four p-electrons on top of the same (2s2) configuration that beryllium has, as shown here, because it would not be a stable configuration:

 The asymmetry therefore causes oxygen to hybridize its 2s and 2p electrons in order to achieve tetrahedral symmetry.
 Its sp3 hybrid orbitals feature two di-electrons and 2 unpaired, degenerate electrons.
 This is why oxygen typically makes 2 bonds, and it is this tetrahedral geometry that gives the water (H2O) molecule its characteristic bent shape (see below).
-(The wireframe indicates the boundary of the n=2 shell.)
+(The large wireframe below indicates the boundary of the n=2 shell.)

 NOTE: The small spheres in the image above simply indicate the directions of maximum electron density.
-The 2nd shell orbitals themselves will be more like spherical tetrahedra that fill the volume within their shell with electron density.
-It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not zero).
-In the case of oxygen, the orbitals containing the two ‘di-electron’ lone pairs (dark blue) will each occupy slightly more volume than the two containing the unpaired electrons.
+The 2nd shell hybrid orbitals themselves will be more like spherical tetrahedra that fill the volume within their shell with electron density.
+It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals — as wave structures usually do — where electron density will be lowest (though not zero).

 Oxygen has a smaller atomic radius than nitrogen.
 (This square represents the size of the largest atom).